AshGw/AES-256/README.md

 These steps work for all the modules I provided.

 ## How to Encrypt/Decrypt

+I want to state that By default it accepts UTF-8 encoded strings but you can modify AshFileCrypt.py to read files in binary mode and encrypt or decrypt binary data.

 If you want to encrypt a file :
 1) Follow the steps above to set the key up.